Skip to main content

 Barrier removal

 Employers, schools, and health systems must be required to make reasonable adjustments for people with haemophilia.
 Not as best practice.
 As legal obligation.
+We will not accept less.

 3.

-Treatment by clinical need
+Treatment by patient choice

 4.